midwest-js/midwest/README.md

 # Midwest Express

-Midwest Express is a collection of middleware & utilities for Express.
-Midwest could be seen as a moduler, opt-in CMS using Express and a KISS (Keep It Simple Stupid) philosophy.
+Midwest Express is a collection of middleware & utilities for creating webapps using Express.
+Midwest could be seen as a modular, opt-in CMS using a KISS (Keep It Simple Stupid) philosophy.

 1. Global responder middleware
-2. No views, use renderable objects instead
+2. No views, use functions that return HTML string instead
-3. All data to be sent should be set on `res.locals`
+3. All data sent to client or used in rendering contexts should be set on `res.locals`

-There is no installer or abstraction layer.
-Using Midwest Express is simply following a recommended way to structure an Express app.
+There is no installer or similar abstraction layer.
+Using Midwest Express is currently simply following a recommended way to structure an Express app bundled with some useful middleware and middleware factories.
 The app is built manually and you use the tools and middleware you find suitable for your project.

 ## Global Responder Middleware